-- You are experiencing an issue that TRAC considers serious, common or systemic.
+- You are experiencing an issue that TRAC considers serious, common, or systemic.
 For example:

-- Illegal lock outs
+- illegal lock outs;

-- Serious repair or health/safety issues
+- serious repair concerns or health/safety violations;

-- Eviction notices for landlord’s use of property given in bad faith
+- eviction notices for landlord’s use of property given in bad faith.

 You may qualify for the help of a legal advocate at another organization.
 Most legal advocates only represent low-income tenants, and each organization has its own eligibility criteria.
 You can search for an advocate near you using PovNet’s Find an Advocate Map.